ConvergenceDesignLab/tax-resources/README.md

 # Interactive Tax Resources for Youth through LRNG & EAC

-A pair of tools built by Columbia students (maintained by @mikewesthad) to get youth understand tax forms for employment.
+A pair of tools built by Columbia students (maintained by @mikewesthad) to help youth understand tax forms for employment.
 These were produced for [LRNG](https://www.lrng.org/)'s online learning playlists and the [Economic Awareness Council](https://www.econcouncil.org/).
 The two tools are in `sites/` and are almost exact copies:

 `tax-forms` - Chicago-specific, summer employment resource `tax-forms-year-round` - National, year-round resource